top of page

 The verb 'exalt' finds its origins in the Latin word 'exaltare.'
 This Latin term combines 'ex,' meaning 'thoroughly' or 'completely,' with 'altare,' derived from 'altus,' meaning 'high' or 'elevated.'
 Consequently, the etymology of 'exalt' underscores the concept of elevating something or someone to a higher position or status.
 It reflects the idea of praising or honoring someone or something highly, emphasizing their elevated qualities or virtues.
 Over time, this word has retained its sense of lifting up and celebrating with great admiration, illustrating how the historical roots of a word can be directly connected to its modern meaning.

-Quiz: Find the meaning of the verb exalt:
+Find the correct meaning of the verb exalt:

 Try Again!